Click & Invest

 (b) proceed in takeover situations, other offers or capital reorganisations concerning your holdings;

 (d) exercising or dealing with any other rights.

-20.4 Where Investments are held in our Nominee Company on a pooled basis, corporate activity may result in shares or units being issued, with your individual entitlement being a fraction of a share or unit.
+21.4 Where Investments are held in our Nominee Company on a pooled basis, corporate activity may result in shares or units being issued, with your individual entitlement being a fraction of a share or unit.
 If it is possible to sell these shares or units, this will be done as soon as practicable.
 Because of the disproportionate costs involved, only where your individual entitlement exceeds £5 will we distribute this to you.
 Otherwise we will not treat this as a Client Asset but will retain it, and may distribute accumulated proceeds to a charity of our choice.
+Similarly, if corporate activity results in cash being issued, your individual entitlement may be rounded up or down to the nearest whole penny.
+On a pooled basis, such roundings may result in the money distributed being more or less that the amount actually received.
+Where an excess is created by such roundings, we will not treat this as Client Money but will retain it, and may distribute accumulated proceeds to a charity of our choice.

 (a) sums to be paid in settlement of transactions, application monies and calls due for new issues which we have applied for or taken up on your behalf;

 (b) dividend claims which we have made from you;

 (c) settlement of any monies due as a result of any corporate actions in which you have participated (or we have participated in on your behalf in accordance with clause 21 (Rights Issues, Takeovers, Scrip Dividends, Voting and other entitlements) of these Terms);